dave-inc/apple-pay-decrypt/README.md

   }
 }
 ```

+# NOTE: Remember that the `transactionAmount` will come back as the number of cents so \$500 = 50000

 You can then use those decrypted values with your payment processor of choice (Stripe, Braintree, in our case Tabapay) to process payments from Apple Pay.